 Trent was elected in 2007 and re-elected in 2011 for the constituency of Regina Rosemont.
 He is the Deputy Leader of the official opposition.

-Trent has background in business as an entrepreneur, through business studies and as a past director with the Regina’s Warehouse Business Improvement District.
+Trent has background in business as an entrepreneur, through business studies and as a past director with the Regina’s warehouse business improvement district.

 Trent’s wife Stephanie is a teacher.
 Together, they are highly involved in the community through coaching and volunteerism, and by engaging in the many diverse cultural, arts and sporting events that enrich Regina and Saskatchewan.

-Trent enjoys the outdoors, particularly fishing, hunting and canoeing, and sports, such as, hockey, football, rugby, water-sports and running.
+Trent enjoys the outdoors, particularly fishing, hunting, and canoeing; and sports, such as, hockey, football, rugby, water-sports, and running.

 Read what Mr. Wotherspoon has spoken about in the current Legislature.